xyproto/guessica/README.md

 Update a `PKGBUILD` file by guessing the latest version number and finding the latest git tag and hash online.

+This utility is a bit experimental and needs a version 2 that can improve the detection and hash sum generation.

 ![logo](img/guessica.svg)

 ## Installation (development version)